Part of the Master Guide

 Welcome, fellows, to an immersive operative masterclass on Dupuytren's disease.
 We'll meticulously dissect the complex palmar anatomy, execute precise fasciectomy techniques, and navigate critical neurovascular structures.
 This session emphasizes real-time decision-making, meticulous dissection, and advanced strategies for managing contractures and preventing recurrence, ensuring optimal patient outcomes.
 Prepare to scrub in and master this challenging condition.

-Welcome, fellows, to the operating theater.
-Today, we're tackling Dupuytren's disease (DD), a condition that, while seemingly straightforward, demands our utmost respect and a deep understanding of hand anatomy.
-This isn't just another inflammatory or neoplastic disorder; it’s a unique fibroproliferative process affecting the palmar fascial complex, leading to progressive contracture.
-While it shares some characteristics with normal wound healing, the relentless proliferation and abnormal collagen deposition are truly astonishing.
+Welcome, esteemed colleagues and surgical fellows, to the operating theater.
+Today, we embark on a masterclass dedicated to the surgical management of Dupuytren's disease (DD), a condition that, while seemingly straightforward upon superficial inspection, demands our utmost respect, meticulous technical precision, and a profound, three-dimensional understanding of palmar and digital hand anatomy.
+This is not merely another inflammatory or neoplastic disorder; it is a unique, relentless fibroproliferative process affecting the palmar fascial complex, leading to progressive, often debilitating digital contracture.
+While it shares some cellular and biochemical characteristics with normal wound healing—specifically the proliferation of myofibroblasts and the deposition of collagen—the relentless, unchecked proliferation and abnormal, chaotic collagen deposition observed in Dupuytren’s disease are truly astonishing and pathognomonic.

 The Pathogenesis of Contracture: From Nodule to Cord